antony-booth/ng-node-environment/README.md

 **NgNodeEnvironment** supports multiple environments for local development.
 By default, a file named `environment.json` in the root folder of the app will be taken.

-This default behaviour can be changed through the `--in` option.
+This default behaviour can be changed through the `--in` or `-i` option.
 The following will read the file `./envs/default.json` and will write it into `./src/environments/base.ts`.